dskvr/eosio-project-boilerplate-simple/README.md

 ./first_time_setup.sh
 ```

-Executing the above shell script verifies that docker and node.js are installed.
-It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain), removes any previous instances of this docker container and installs node packages for the frontend react app.
+Executing the above shell script verifies that all dependencies are installed.
+It then downloads and installs the eosio and eosio.cdt binary packages, and installs node packages for the frontend react app.

 ## Initialise and start blockchain and DApp